-Always stow the seat belt slowly.
-If the seat belt webbing returns quickly to the stowed position, the retractor may lock and cannot be pulled out.
-If this happens, pull the seat belt straight out firmly to unlock the webbing, and then release it.
+Always stow the safety belt slowly.
+If the safety belt webbing returns quickly to the stowed position, the retractor may lock and cannot be pulled out.
+If this happens, pull the safety belt straight out firmly to unlock the webbing, and then release it.
 If the webbing is still locked in the retractor, see your dealer.

 Before a door is closed, be sure the belt is out of the way.
-If a door is slammed against a seat belt, damage can occur to both the seat belt and the vehicle.
+If a door is slammed against a safety belt, damage can occur to both the safety belt and the vehicle.

-Seat Belt Pretensioners
+Safety Belt Pretensioners

-This vehicle has seat belt pretensioners for the front outboard occupants.
-Although the seat belt pretensioners cannot be seen, they are part of the seat belt assembly.
-They can help tighten the seat belts during the early stages of a moderate to severe frontal, near frontal, or rear crash if the threshold conditions for pretensioner activation are met.
-Seat belt pretensioners can also help tighten the seat belts in a side crash or a rollover event.
+This vehicle has safety belt pretensioners for the front outboard occupants.
+Although the safety belt pretensioners cannot be seen, they are part of the safety belt assembly.
+They can help tighten the safety belts during the early stages of a moderate to severe frontal, near frontal, or rear crash if the threshold conditions for pretensioner activation are met.
+Safety belt pretensioners can also help tighten the safety belts in a side crash or a rollover event.

 Pretensioners work only once.
-If the pretensioners activate in a crash, the pretensioners and probably other parts of the vehicle's seat belt system will need to be replaced.
-See Replacing Seat Belt System Parts after a Crash $\Rightarrow$ 36.
+If the pretensioners activate in a crash, the pretensioners and probably other parts of the vehicle's safety belt system will need to be replaced.
+See Replacing Safety Belt System Parts after a Crash ⇒ 58.

-Do not sit on the outboard seat belt while entering or exiting the vehicle or at any time while sitting in the seat.
-Sitting on the seat belt can damage the webbing and hardware.
+Do not sit on the outboard safety belt while entering or exiting the vehicle or at any time while sitting in the seat.
+Sitting on the safety belt can damage the webbing and hardware.

-Rear Seat Belt Comfort Guides
+Rear Safety Belt Comfort Guides

-Rear seat belt comfort guides may provide added seat belt comfort for older children who have outgrown booster seats and for some adults.
+Rear safety belt comfort guides may provide added safety belt comfort for older children who have outgrown booster seats and for some adults.
 When installed on a shoulder belt, the comfort guide positions the shoulder belt away from the neck and head.

 Comfort guides are available through your dealer for the rear outboard seating positions.
-Instructions are included with the guides.
+Instructions are included with the guide.

-Seat Belt Use During Pregnancy
+Safety Belt Use During Pregnancy

-Seat belts work for everyone, including pregnant women.
-Like all occupants, they are more likely to be seriously injured if they do not wear seat belts.
+Safety belts work for everyone, including pregnant women.
+Like all occupants, they are more likely to be seriously injured if they do not wear safety belts.